Britain Grand Expedition - June 2018

 simply to explain about where we'll be staying and what to

 expect.
-I've stayed in most of them myself and used
+I've stayed in many of them myself and used

 them on previous tours, and been